-Call for Ideas Submissions Deadline: Wednesday, January 10th
+Call for Ideas Submissions Are Now Closed.

 The Call for Ideas is open!
 We need your help shaping the FCCP 2018 Convening agenda.
 In developing our Theory of Impact there was a strong call from members for FCCP to be “more war room, less trade show.”
 That is why this year it is critical that we not only hear your thoughts on content and big picture ideas, but also how we create interactive sessions throughout the convening, and provide opportunity for strategic discussion.
 For context about the type of discussions we plan to have in Denver please review the theme below; you can find the call for ideas submission form here and, as reference, you can click here to view our last Convening’s Agenda.